dataforseo/TypeScriptClient/docs/interfaces/IBusinessDataBusinessListingsCategoriesAggregationLiveRequestInfo.md

 title of the element in SERP
 optional field
 the name of the business entity for which the results are collected;
-can contain up to 200 symbols
+can contain up to 200 characters

 #### Defined in

-main.ts:199563
+main.ts:211913